mayTermux/lampTermux/README.md

     MariaDB [(mysql)]>
     ```

-    Now setting your root password MySQL you want with
+    Now setting your root password MySQL you want, with

     ```bash
     set password for 'root'@'localhost' = password('your_password_here');